What Is a Small Business Investment Company (SBIC)?

 A typical SBIC loan ranges from $250,000 to $10 million, with an interest rate between 9% and 16%.
 Some SBIC funding is in the form of equity (ownership) in a business.
 An SBIC may decide to invest in your business in exchange for a share of ownership in your company.
 Typical investments range from $100,000 to $5 million.

 One thing you should know about SBIC funding is that it can come with control over your business.
-In return for giving a small business money, the SBIC is allowed to control that business for up to 7 years.
+In return for giving money to a small business, the SBIC is allowed to control that business for up to 7 years.
 That control might be different in each situation, so if you proceed with an application to an SBIC, do ask about how they might want to exercise control over your business.

 To qualify for financing from an SBIC your business must meet the following criteria: